shd101wyy/crossnote/README.md

   // Whether to print background for file export or not.
 If set to `false`, then `github-light` preview theme will b  used.
 You can also set `print_background` in front-matter for individual files.
   printBackground: false,

+  // Chrome executable path, which is used for Puppeteer export.
+Leaving it empty means mume will look for the path automatically.
+  chromePath: '',

   // Pandoc executable path
   pandocPath: 'pandoc',